 About ARCA’s ArtReach Program

-In 2018, ARCA continued bringing arts performances, cultural events and arts education to the greater Allegheny River Valley Region, Allegheny RiverStone Center for the Arts in its successful Educational ArtReach program.
-Begun in 2009, ARCA annually brings professional arts and education performances and workshops to students from K to 12th grade in the Allegheny-Clarion Valley Schools and showcases artwork of A-C Valley students in exhibits at its Red Brick Gallery on Main Street in Foxburg.
+In 2018, Allegheny RiverStone Center for the Arts continued its successful Educational ArtReach residency program, providing arts education informances, assembly concerts and student art exhibits for students in the greater Allegheny River Valley Region.
+Begun in 2009, ARCA annually brings professional teaching artists and arts education performances and workshops to students from K to 12th grade in the Allegheny-Clarion Valley Schools and showcases artwork of A-C Valley students in exhibits at its Red Brick Gallery on Main Street in Foxburg.
 ARCA is grateful for the partnership of the A-C Valley Schools, working closely with A-C Valley administrators, faculty and music specialists in the design and implementation of this program.

 Since its inception the program has been supported by a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
 In 2015, Clarion County Community Fund, an affiliate of Bridge Builders Community Foundations, gave a generous grant in support of the Dancing off the Canvas residency of Attack Theatre and the Allegheny-Clarion Valley School student art exhibit in the Red Brick Gallery.

-ARCA is grateful for the support of the A-C Valley School Board, Superintendent David McDeavitt, the Principals, and faculty – with special thanks to music/art specialists Jennifer Lowrey, Kathy Larimer, Scott DiTullio, Anita Allen and Gifted and Talented Director Lori Marron Sherman – for their partnership in bringing its sequential arts education program to enrich the education of AC Valley students since its inception in 2009.
+ARCA is grateful for the support of the A-C Valley School Board, Superintendent David McDeavitt, the Principals David Jordan and Lori Marron Sherman, and faculty – with special thanks to music/art specialists Jennifer Lowrey, Kathy Larimer (retired), Scott DiTullio, Anita Allen, Gifted and Talented Director Lori Marron Sherman (former) – for their partnership in bringing its sequential arts education program to enrich the education of AC Valley students since its inception in 2009.

 ARCA’s arts education program is in fulfillment of its mission as a non-profit organization, demonstrating its commitment to contribute to the future of the Allegheny-Clarion valley community through the arts education of its young people.